 But this isn’t about “what” they’re grabbing, as much as it is about the fact that they’re making a habit out of grabbing and throwing things.
 While tantrums are normal, and all of us are guilty of it at some point, it is crucial to help your child understand that it’s not the most pleasant thing to do, and maybe throwing stuff around the house has to stop.
 So let’s look at how we can deal with this problem:

 Understand Why Your Child Is Doing This

 Children, just like adults, do things for a reason.
-Your child is probably behaving this way to get your attention or is throwing a tantrum, but there can be several other reasons as well.
+Your child is probably behaving this way to get your attention but there can be several other reasons for throwing tantrums as well.
 As your baby gets older, their fine motor skills begin to develop.
 They soon realize that they can actually hold on to things, such as their favorite toy, with a firmer grip and throw it away too.
 So maybe this is your child experimenting with their fine motor skills.